PinkDiamond1/action-reaction/README.md

 ## Action Tokens

 The action token distribution is handled via a finite supply contract, via a lock and mint combo, incentivising early adoptors with larger rewards of the action token.
 The reward function decreases logarithmically with each transaction, depleting in 262,143 transactions for a total of 524,268 action tokens.
+This specific contract is an example of a token distribution for the repo.
+The action-reaction system is designed to handle any fungible token, already existing or minted on-the-fly with smart contracts.

 ![first 1000 transactions](./images/1-1000.png)

-The graph above displays the first 1000 transactions for the action token.
+The graph above displays the first 1000 transactions for the action token reward function.
 It starts at 18 million tokens initially then decays to 9 million over the course of 1000 transactions.
 Below is a table displaying the number of tokens available in millions and the percentage of the total token distributed.

 ```
 Num Tx    Tokens   % Distro
      1        36     0.00 %
     10       179     0.03 %
    100      1338     0.25 %
   1000     10031     1.91 %
  10000     66387    12.66 %
 100000    331072    63.14 %
 262143    524268   100.00 %
 ```

 ## The Action Threshold